-Empowering our workforce is an important aspect of nurturing a high-performance culture.
-An empowered workforce enables us to differentiate our business while remaining sustainable in the long-term.
-This is why we are committed to providing "on-the-job" training which is supplemented with ongoing internal and external skills development programmes.
+Our commitment to a high-performance culture puts empowering our workforce at the centre.
+This means ensuring we continually develop our workforce as an empowered workforce enables us to differentiate our business while remaining sustainable in the long-term.
+This is achieved through "on-the-job" training which is supplemented with ongoing internal and external skills development programmes.
 We also offer a study learnership scheme.

-Transpaco's skills development programme is aimed at training unemployed ablebodied and disabled individuals.
+Transpaco's skills development programme is aimed at training unemployed able and disabled individuals.
 The training courses and approved learnerships are designed to equip trainees with production, computer and call centre skills.
 Practical experience is provided by Transpaco.
 On completion of the training, successful learners are offered employment with Transpaco, provided positions are available.

-We have 80 learnerships underway (40 abled-bodied learners and 40 disabled learners) in the current year.
+We have 70 (2023: 80) learnerships underway 30 (2023: 40) abled learners and 40 (2023: 40) disabled learners in the current year.

-Our support of the Youth Employment Service (YES) programme employs 73 candidates.
+Our support of the Youth Employment Service (YES) programme employs 85 (2023: 73) candidates.
 The YES programme is set to employ individuals under the age of 35, creating new jobs and providing young people with an opportunity for employment and work experience.